egberts/egberts.github.io-src/content/articles/bind9-dnssec-root.md

 # Look for 'fully validated'
 ```

-Below are all the ISC Bind9.15 options available.
-They are organized from
+Below are all the DNSSEC-specific option settings found in ISC Bind9.15.8.
-top-nested down to bottom-nested clause options and many are usable in multiple
+These options are organized from top-nested down to bottom-nested clause
-clauses:
+options and many are re-usable in multiple clauses:

 ```nginx
 # Option clause: